gnames/gndiff/README.md

 * A simple lists of scientific names, one name per line
 * Comma-separated or Tab-separated (CSV/TSV) file with a `ScientificName` field.
-Fields `TaxonID` and `Family` are also ingested, if given, any capitalization of the fields names is accepted.
+Fields `TaxonID` and `Family` are also ingested if given, any capitalization of the fields names is accepted.

 The first of the two files should contain names that need to be matched.